scottdavenport/ccc-landing2/docs/chores/supabase-migration-guide.md

 1. Test it locally using `supabase db push`
 2. Verify that the changes are applied correctly
 3. Test the rollback process if applicable

+## GitHub Actions Workflow

+Our project uses GitHub Actions to automatically deploy migrations in different scenarios:

+1. **Pull Requests**: Migrations are validated but not applied (dry-run mode)
+2. **Feature Branch Pushes**: Migrations are applied to the preview environment
+3. **Main Branch Pushes**: Migrations are applied to the production environment

+This ensures that migrations are thoroughly tested before being applied to production.

 ## Handling Migration Failures